 You can find a lot of praise for the Marshmallow Challenge.
 It is a good warm-up for workshops and training sessions and you can learn a lot from it.
-Usually the learning people talk about is iterative development: the game lasts around 18 minutes and people will usually start doing something with the marshmallow itself at the last five or six minutes, to discover that it is rather heavy.
-Usually we say that when kids play it they take the marshmallow at the beginning and start playing with it.
+Usually, the learning people talk about is iterative development: the game lasts around 18 minutes and people will usually start doing something with the marshmallow itself in the last five or six minutes, to discover that it is rather heavy.
+Usually, we say that when kids play it they take the marshmallow at the beginning and start playing with it.

 While this is all true I like to take something else out of the exercise.
 Immediately at the end, when some groups are ecstatic with joy while others are looking in disbelief at a pile of useless spaghetti and ropes scattered before them on the rug, I ask the audience whether they had fun.